Sadashiv Lokhande

 Sadashiv Kisan Lokhande is a member of the 17th Lok Sabha of India.
 He represents the Shirdi constituency of Maharashtra and is a member of the Shiv Sena political party.
-After the split in Shiv Sena, Sadashiv Lokhande left Uddhav Thackeray and went with Eknath Shinde.
+After the split in Shiv Sena, Sadashiv Lokhande left Uddhav Thackeray's team and went with Eknath Shinde's.

-He was elected to Maharashtra Legislative Assembly from Karjat Vidhan Sabha constituency in Ahmednagar district for three consecutive terms in 1995, 1999 and 2004 as BJP candidate.
+He was also elected to the Maharashtra Legislative Assembly from Karjat Vidhan Sabha constituency in Ahmednagar district for three consecutive terms in 1995, 1999 and 2004 as a BJP candidate.